CanDIG/candigv2-ingest/README.md

 docker cp access.json candigv2_opa_1:/app/permissions_engine/access.json
 ```

-## Htsget
+## Ingest genomic files
 ### Genomic file preparation:
 Files need to be in vcf or vcf.gz format.
 * If .tbi files do not exist, create them.

-* Ingest files in S3-compatible stores one endpoint/bucket at a time.
+### Store in S3-compatible system:
-* Save the credentials to a file in the format of `more ~/.aws/credentials` (please list only one credential in the file; the ingest will only process the first credential it finds.).
+* Save the S3 credentials to a file in the format of `more ~/.aws/credentials` (please list only one credential in the file; the ingest will only process the first credential it finds.).

 ```
 [default]